Ruby McKim

-She was appointed editor of various magazines, and co-founded the McKim Studios mail-order company with her husband Arthur McKim in 1925 as a means of disturbing her works widely.
+She was appointed editor of various magazines, and co-founded the McKim Studios mail-order company with her husband Arthur McKim in 1925 as a means of distributing her works widely.
 The business later evolved into Kimport Dolls, and McKim began selling imported antique dolls in the domestic market.
 Her works experienced a revival from 1999, and she was inducted into the Quilters Hall of Fame in 2002.

 Early life

 McKim was born on July 27, 1891, in Millersburg, Illinois.
 Her father, Morris Trimble Short, was a Church of Jesus Christ of Latter-day Saints-affiliated frontier missionary, and her mother, Viola Vernon Short, was a librarian for the church and avidly promoted children's education.
 McKim had an older sister and one elder brother.
 The family was poor and relied on church donations to survive.
 They moved west to Independence, Missouri in 1899, when she was eight years old, because the town was the focal point of their religion.

 Morris died in 1901 and McKim and her siblings were raised solely by their mother.
 She demonstrated an early interest in drawing, and graduated from Independence High School in 1910.
 McKim earned the Art Award during her senior year, and was art editor of the high school yearbook.
 At age 19, she ventured to the New York School of Fine and Applied Arts (now the Parsons School of Design) to study design with Frank Alvah Parsons, and received sponsorship from her uncle.
 McKim graduated from the school in 1912, and returned to Independence, Missouri to teach in the public school system.
 She became supervisor of drawing for grades one to twelve that year.